-Assembly 2019 returns to Scotland with a day of presentations, discussions and workshops in Aberdeen, programmed alongside curatorial initiative Tendency Towards.
+Assembly 2019 returned to Scotland with a day of presentations, discussions and workshops in Aberdeen, programmed alongside curatorial initiative Tendency Towards.

-Marking the first a-n Assembly to be organised by a collective, the event will hear from a range of collaborative projects from across the UK, focusing on the increasing necessity of artists communities to operate in this way.
+Marking the first a-n Assembly to be organised by a collective, the event included presentations from a range of collaborative projects from across the UK, focusing on the increasing necessity of artists communities to operate in this way.

 Since the oil price crash of 2014, Aberdeen has been in the grips of a concerted effort to diversify its economy – and shift its identity – away from the energy sector.
 This has resulted in the majority of the city’s large-scale cultural venues closing for a period of renovation, including Aberdeen Art Gallery which is currently undergoing a long-delayed expansion project.
 In place of this institutional presence, grass-roots artist and cultural activity has blossomed, defined by a deeply collaborative community of projects.

-The Tendency Towards’ programme highlights collective modes of operation as a radical and necessary approach towards energising, narrating and distributing artists’ agency across communities and geographies.
+The Tendency Towards’ programme highlighted collective modes of operation as a radical and necessary approach towards energising, narrating and distributing artists’ agency across communities and geographies.

 Assembly Aberdeen videos on a-n’s YouTube channel

 Assembly Aberdeen brings together views from a number of contributors including Wagon, Dain’ Hings and Gaada.